mbrandonw/presentations/2023-04-18-dependencies/dependencies.iapresenter/text.md

 And in fact, all the problems we just saw with our previews are an omen that we are going to have problems with testing.
 Previews are kind of like tests in that they run your features in an altered, isolated execution environment that is quite a bit different from the simulator and device.

 Playgrounds are another example of a minimized execution environment.
-How cool would it be to be able to construct the various objects in your codebase and play around with them in isolation without needing to run your application in the simulator or on a device?

 Unit tests take this idea to the extreme.
-Unit tests completely remove the concept of a simulator or device entirely, and it’s just your code running in an expansive, empty vacuum.
+Unit tests completely remove the concept of a simulator or device, and it’s just your code running in an expansive, empty vacuum.

 I have yet another demo to show off this problem, but this time we are going to look at a code sample from Apple.